rexmantode13/Critick/README.md

 # 🎬 Critick — Movie Review & Rating Website

-A modern, fully responsive movie review and rating platform built with **pure HTML, CSS, and JavaScript**.
-Critick allows users to discover, review, rate, and track their favorite movies in a sleek, dark-themed editorial interface.
+A Modern, fully responsive Movie Review and Rating platform built with **pure HTML, CSS, and JavaScript**.
+Critick allows users to discover, review, rate, and track their favorite movies in a sleek, dark - themed Editorial Interface.

-> **Live Demo:** _Deploy on [Vercel](https://vercel.com) for instant hosting._

 ---